jamesearlywine/jupyterlab/README.md

 - `npm init -y`
 - `npm install --save-dev typescript @types/node`
 - `npm install --save-dev aws-sdk`
-- ..any other dependencies you want to add to the mabient context for import within notebooks
+- ..any other dependencies you want to add to the ambient context for import within notebooks